-- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying; - promoting a caring, safe and positive environment within the school; - responding sympathetically to any requests for time out to deal with distress and anxiety; - offering details of helplines, counselling or other avenues of external support; - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children; - notifying MASH as soon as there is a significant concern;
+- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (including cyber bullying). - promoting a caring, safe and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - offering details of helplines, counselling or other avenues of external support. - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - notifying Children's Social Care as soon as there is a significant concern. - sharing appropriate information confidentially at key transition points in a child's journey to ensure continued support (including school medical records). - ensuring children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety. - accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - reassuring victims that they are being taken seriously and that they will be supported and kept safe.